 If inv1.InvNo= " " Then

 MsgBox ("Please enter the Invoice Number")

-In this article we have seen how to create a structure, store data in the structure and access data from the structure.
+In this article we have seen how to create, store data and access data from a structure.

 Develop Azure Applications